Ratan06/Weather-Project/README.md

 5. Manipal
 6. Hyderabad

-To search for other localities just click the search button without entering any locality and you will be redirected to Accuweather website
+To search for other localities enter the locality and click the search button and you will be redirected to Accuweather website